How to Drive Sustainable and Long-Term Growth?

 Send us your current interim management or permanent executive recruitment needs and we will do a free worldwide executive search for you

-1. The route to growth is more important than the growth target itself.
+1. The route to long-term growth is more important than the growth target itself.

 Targets can be very helpful, of course, but, in our experience, CEOs too often encourage their people to commit to a number—say, annual revenue growth of 7%—even though the path to achieving it isn’t clear.
 This kind of target-number focus can lead companies off course into uncharted territory, chasing growth in too many directions.